 Feel free to customize this recipe to suit your taste preferences or dietary needs:

-- Alternative vegetable combinations: Add bell peppers, Brussels sprouts, or cherry tomatoes for variety.
+- Alternative vegetable combinations: Add bell peppers, Brussels sprouts or cherry tomatoes for more colors.

-- Dietary adjustments: To make the dish vegan-friendly, simply omit the Parmesan cheese and consider subbing with a vegan cheese alternative.
+- Dietary adjustments: To make it vegan, skip the Parmesan or use vegan cheese instead.

 Frequently Asked Questions (FAQs)